East London

 Community health care and emergency services related deaths Mental Health related deaths Suicide (from 2015)

-Concerns summary There was a lack of adequate risk formulation, over-reliance on patient self-reporting, and insufficient information gathering before discharge from mental health services, indicating staff lacked understanding of robust risk assessment and safety planning.
+Concerns summary (AI summary) There was a lack of adequate risk formulation, over-reliance on patient self-reporting, and insufficient information gathering before discharge from mental health services, indicating staff lacked understanding of robust risk assessment and safety planning.

 Omar Ahmed